 -and many other considerations

 You should find a reliable, craft brewery industry specific checklist to help guide you.
-You might consider finding a craft brewery experienced firm that can provide an independent, third party valuation of the business.
+You might consider finding a craft brewery experienced firm that can provide an independent, third party valuation of the craft brewery business.
+See a typical blind marketing profile used in an actual selling of a craft brewery.

 Feel free to email or call me if you have further questions.
 The same considerations apply if you are considering preparing your